The Auxiliary Territorial Service (ATS) was established in September 1938 as the threat of war loomed ever larger.

 ATS personnel operated searchlights, range finders and sound detectors.
 They even aimed anti-aircraft guns, although Army rules meant that only men were allowed to fire them.

 ‘Until my experience in London I had been opposed to the use of women in uniform.
 But in Great Britain I had seen them perform so magnificently in various positions, including service with anti-aircraft batteries, that I had been converted.
 Towards the end of the war the more stubborn die-hards had been convinced and demanded them in increasing numbers.’

 General Dwight Eisenhower - 1948

 By June 1945, there were around 200,000 members of the ATS from all across the British Empire, including the Dominions, India and the West Indies.
 They served in many overseas theatres of operation as well as on the Home Front.
-335 ATS women were killed by enemy action and many more injured.
+Altogether, 335 ATS women were killed by enemy action and many more were injured.

 The available roles for women continued to expand.
 Eventually, they worked in over 40 trades, including as staff officers, clerks, chefs, dog handlers, communications operators, drivers, intelligence analysts, military police women, and postal and courier operators.

-'Most of the service women went into trade training.
-Drivers had to be over 5ft 5ins and went to the Royal Corps of Transport.
+‘Most of the service women went into trade training.
+Drivers had to be over 5ft 5in and went to the Royal Corps of Transport.
 Policewomen over 5ft 8in went to the Royal Military Police.
-Some women went to the Royal Corps of Signals.'
+Some women went to the Royal Corps of Signals.’

 Angela Rose, who served in the WRAC 1978-80 - 2017